NicholasMendez11/xploy-test/README.md

 bun dev
 ```

+## Testing the Middleware

+To test the middleware, make sure to change the `baseUrl` variable in the `middleware.ts` file to `http://localhost:3000` (the development port).
+This will allow you to test the middleware locally before deploying it to a production environment.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.